ShaniSilver/ShaniSilver/README.md

 ## Introduction

 Thank you for visiting.
-I am a long-time IT Specialist and Business Applications Analyst with experience in ERP and CRM systems (SAP, ServiceNow, Salesforce), workflow automation, and data-driven reporting.
-Passionate about Cybersecurity and AI, leveraging technical expertise and problem-solving skills to tackle complex challenges and deliver meaningful impact.
-Experienced in analyzing, implementing, and optimizing business applications, with a focus on:
+I'm an IT and Cybersecurity professional with ~15 years of experience spanning enterprise IT operations, IAM, and vulnerability management.
+My background bridges business applications (SAP, ServiceNow, Salesforce) with hands-on security engineering this portfolio includes projects covering log-based incident detection, access governance and segregation of duties, Linux system hardening, and risk-based vulnerability prioritization, leveraging technical expertise and problem-solving skills to tackle complex challenges and deliver meaningful impact.

-- IT and Cyber Security process improvement and workflow automation
-- ERP and CRM systems (SAP, SericeNow, Salesforce)
-- Business requirements gathering and gap analysis
-- Reporting and data visualization

 ## Skills